This page refers to an older version of Spin. Go to the latest version.

 Triggers and Components

 How events are specified depends on the type of trigger involved.
-For example, an HTTP trigger is specified by the route it handles; a Redis trigger is specified by the channel it monitors.
+For example, an HTTP trigger is specified by the route it handles.
+A Cron Trigger is specified by the schedule on which it runs.
+A Redis trigger is specified by the channel it monitors.
 A trigger always, however, has a component field, specifying the component that handles matching events.
 The component can be specified in two ways.

 Mapping a Trigger to a Named Component